 Using the Dashboard

-To find the dashboard, navigate in the PWS Apps Manager to the Service Registry service instance’s space, click the listing for the service instance, and then click Manage.
+To find the dashboard, navigate in Pivotal Web Services Apps Manager to the Service Registry service instance’s space, click the listing for the service instance, and then click Manage.

 If you are using version 6.8.0 or later of the Cloud Foundry Command Line Interface tool (cf CLI), you can also use